 Robert Karp, Executive Director | email@example.com

 Robert is a long-time social entrepreneur in the sustainable food and farming movement.
 Robert has helped start numerous innovative food projects, including community supported agriculture projects (CSAs), farmers’ markets, institutional buying projects and farmer-buyer-consumer alliances.
 He is also the founder of New Spirit Farmland Partnerships, LLC, which helps organic and sustainable farmers acquire farmland by linking them with ethical investors.
 Robert is the former executive director of Practical Farmers of Iowa and former board chair of the Michael Fields Agricultural Institute.
 Robert’s writings include an analysis of the sustainable food and farming movement in the light of Rudolf Steiner’s economic insights titled Toward an Associative Economy in the Sustainable Food and Farming Movement and an essay titled "Community and Agriculture: An Iowa Pilgrimage" published by Free River Press in Eating in Place: Telling the Story of Local Foods.
-Robert lives in Milwaukee, Wisconsin, with his wife and two children.
+Robert lives in Milwaukee, Wisconsin.

 Penny Molina, Conference Coordinator | firstname.lastname@example.org

 Bringing her twenty-five years of event coordination and marketing experience to the team, Penny oversees all planning, marketing and logistics for the biennial North American Biodynamic Conference.
 In her spare time, she is a farm hand at Echo Valley Farm in Ontario, Wisconsin, making and selling apple butter, learning about the land, and studying Navajo weaving.

 Lucy Saunders, Membership Coordinator | email@example.com